shan-emacs/emacs-packages-mirrors/melpa/dimmer-readme.txt

 Range is 0.0 - 1.0, and default is 0.20.
 Increase value if you
 like the other buffers to be more dim.

-`dimmer-exclusion-regexp` can be used to specify buffers that should never be dimmed.
-If the buffer name matches this regexp then `dimmer.el` will not dim that buffer.
+`dimmer-exclusion-regexp-list` can be used to specify buffers that should never be dimmed.
+If the buffer name matches any regexp in this list then `dimmer.el` will not dim that buffer.

+`dimmer-prevent-dimming-predicates` can be used to prevent dimmer from altering the dimmed buffer list.
+This can be used to detect cases where a package pops up a window temporarily, and we don't want the dimming to change.
+If any function in this list returns a non-nil value, dimming state will not be changed.

+`dimmer-watch-frame-focus-events` controls whether dimmer will dim all buffers when Emacs no longer has focus in the windowing system.
+This is enabled by default.
+Some users may prefer to set this to nil, and have the dimmed / not dimmed buffers stay as-is even when Emacs doesn't have focus.

 `dimmer-use-colorspace` allows you to specify what color space the dimming calculation is performed in.
 In the majority of cases you